Tracardi/tracardi/README.md

       - elasticsearch
 ```

-#### Nof found exception
+#### Not found exception

 If you see error in source section similar to this screenshot:

 [![source_error](https://i.postimg.cc/qvNDnF20/scope-error.png)](https://i.postimg.cc/qvNDnF20/scope-error.png)

 This can be ignored.
-Once you create first source it disapears.
-Next version will display information about empty source index.
+Once you create first source it disappears.
+Next version of Tracardi will
+display only and alert about empty source index.
+Currently we are not enforcing creation of empty indexes.
+Index is created with the first created record.

 #### Authentication Exception